PyRepair/maniple/training-data/summarize-experiment/pandas/88/prompt_response_response_2.md

-Based on the information provided, it seems that the bug occurs when using the pivot_table function with multi-index columns only.
-The error message indicates an AttributeError when trying to access the columns attribute on the returned Series object, which is unexpected.
-This points to the potential issue within the pivot_table function itself.

-The bug can be fixed by carefully reviewing the code segments of the pivot_table function that might influence the return type and attributes of the output.
-The function should be modified to ensure that it returns the expected output type and attributes, especially when dealing with multi-index columns.

-Potential approaches for fixing the bug include:
-1. Ensuring that the pivot_table function returns the correct output type and attributes, especially when dealing with multi-index columns.
-2. Handling the specific case of multi-index columns appropriately to prevent the AttributeError and ensure consistency in the function's behavior across different scenarios.
-3. Testing the fixed function with the provided test cases to confirm that the bug has been successfully addressed.

-The corrected code for the problematic pivot_table function is provided below:
+The issue in the `pivot_table` function likely arises from the code where the function tries to access the 'columns' attribute of a 'Series' object, which leads to an AttributeError.
+This indicates that the function is incorrectly handling the input data, resulting in 'Series' objects instead of 'DataFrame' objects.

+To fix the bug, it is crucial to review the data manipulation and column handling in the function to ensure that it accurately handles the input data.
+Specifically, the function should consistently return a 'DataFrame' object, and any code segments that inadvertently produce 'Series' objects need to be revised.

+Here is the corrected version of the `pivot_table` function:

 ```python
 @Substitution("\ndata : DataFrame")